Skip to content

 Bookshelf - Stylish Wall Storage

-Bookshelf — Books, Decor & More for Your Wall
+Bookshelf — Books, Decor & More on Your Wall

 ✓ Solid wood & steel ✓ Custom-made ✓ Submit your own design ✓ Free delivery NL, BE & DE

 A bookshelf is more than just a place to store your books — it's a decorative element that adds vertical dimension to your living room, bedroom, or home office.
 A wall-mounted bookshelf is lighter than a full bookcase, open in nature, and always visible.
 It's the most direct way to "activate" a wall without making the room feel heavy.
-At Industrial Home, we make book wall shelves in solid wood and steel, to the length and height you need.
+At Industrial Home, we make custom-length and custom-height bookshelves from solid wood and steel.

 Bookshelf vs. Bookcase: What's the Difference?